deeporiginbio/deeporigin-client/docs/how-to/managed-data/upload-data.md

+# Upload data

 This page describes how to upload data to Deep Origin Data, and assign it to a cell in a row.

-## Upload and Assign Files
+## Upload and assign Files

+To upload a file to Deep Origin Data, run the following commands:

 === "CLI"

-    To upload a file to Deep Origin Data, use the `upload` command:

     ```bash
     deeporigin data upload /path/to/test.fasta
     ```

-    This will upload a file to the "Staging Area", and this file is not assigned to any database or cell.
+    This will upload a file to the "Staging area", and this file will not assigned to any database or cell.
 An example response is shown below:

     ```